-Upon demonstrating initial efficacy in Phase 2a trials, we intend to conduct subsequent Phase 2 trials and Phase 3 registration trials for ANB020 in one or more of the aforementioned clinical indications.
+After submitting a U.S. IND, we plan to test ANB020 in Phase 2 trials in patients with moderate-to-severe adult atopic dermatitis, severe adult asthma and severe adult peanut allergy.
+Upon demonstrating proof-of-concept in Phase 2 trials, we intend to conduct Phase 3 registration trials for ANB020 in these indications.
 These later-stage trials may be conducted through collaboration with a leading pharmaceutical company with strong commercial infrastructure in respiratory and allergic therapeutic areas.